EPFL-LAP/dynamatic/docs/AdvancedBuild.md

 ```

 > [!NOTE]
 > If the *CMake* configuration of each submodule and of the superproject has not changed since the last build script's invocation and the `--force` flag is provided, the script will just take around half a minute more to run than normal but will not fully re-build everything.
 Therefore it is safe and not too inconvenient to specify the `--force` flag on every invocation of the script.

 ### Interactive dataflow circuit visualizer

 The repository contains an optionally built tool that allows to visualize the dataflow circuits produced by Dynamatic and interact with them as they are simulated on test inputs.
 This is a very useful tool for debugging and for better understanding dataflow circuits in general.
 It is built on top of the open-source [Godot game engine](https://godotengine.org/) and of its [C++ bindings](https://github.com/godotengine/godot-cpp), the latter of which Dynamatic depends on as a submodule rooted at `visual-dataflow/godot-cpp` (relative to Dynamatic's top-level folder).
 To build and/or modify this tool (which is only supported on Linux at this point), one must therefore download the Godot engine (a single executable file) from the Internet manually.

 > [!WARNING]
 > Note that Godot's C++ bindings only work for a specific major/minor version of the engine.
 This version is specified in the `branch` field of the submodule's declaration in [`.gitmodules`](../.gitmodules).
-The version of the engine you download must therefore match the bindinds currently tracked by Dynamatic.
+The version of the engine you download must therefore match the bindings currently tracked by Dynamatic.
 [You can download any version of Godot from the official archive](https://godotengine.org/download/archive/).

 Due to these extra dependencies, building this tool is opt-in, meaning that by default it is not built along the rest of Dynamatic.
 This also means that the `CMakeLists.txt` file in `visual-dataflow/` is meant to be configured independently from the one located one folder above it i.e., at the project's root.
 As a consequence, intermediate build files for the tool are dumped into the `visual-dataflow/build/` folder instead of the top-level `build/` folder.

 Building an executable binary for the interactive dataflow circuit visualizer is a two-step process, one which is automated and one which still requires some manual work detailed below.

 1. First, one must build the C++ shared library that the Godot project uses to get access to Dynamatic's API.
 The `--visual-dataflow` build script flag performs this task automatically.

     ```sh